mikadavies/rust-gpu-framework/README.md

+[!WARNING]
+This project has not been worked on since June 2024, and is written quite badly.
+It is currently on pause indefinitely due to the clunkiness of wgpu.

 # Rust GPU Framework
 A basic framework for general programming with the GPU in Rust.
 For simplicity, the framework is targeted at Windows and Linux.